 Trains and buses are subsidized, making Italian transportation slightly cheaper than most of the rest of Europe.

 If you have several long legs planned for your Italian itinerary Italy Rail Pass can indeed save you money.
-Remember you need to take longer trips to make a pass worthwhile trains runs frequenly and confortable and fast, and the journeys are very senic.
+Remember you need to take longer trips to make a pass worthwhile trains run frequently and comfortably and fast, and the journeys are very scenic.

-Eurostar Italia are the fast trains of Italy, which are the best means of public transportation between some of Italy's most visited destinations.
-Here are some typical travel times in order to give a idea
+Eurostar Italia is the fast train in Italy, which is the best means of public transportation between some of Italy's most visited destinations.
+Here are some typical travel times in order to give an idea

 - Milan to Reggio Di Calabria: 11 hours